vistadataproject/documents/README.md

 __How?__

 All sources of available metadata (both intrinsic to VISTA as well as extrinsic, such as RPCs) will be transformed, enriched, and then operationalized in an embedded, in-process web-standard data model within Node.js / VISTA  (nodeVISTA).

-Exclusively web data standards and technologies shall be used:
+Strictly web data standards and technologies will be used:

 [Web Technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies)